-Don’t get us wrong, we can’t work miracles.
-There are some cracking high-end seven-seaters out there that we’d love to recommend and would be truly lovely to live with, such as the BMW 2 Series Gran Tourer or Mercedes Viano, but these sit outside of our budget.
+Naturally, there are limits at this budget.
+There are some cracking high-end seven-seaters out there that we’d love to recommend and would be truly great to live with, such as the BMW 2 Series Gran Tourer or Mercedes Viano, but these sit outside of our budget.
 There are also some very compelling seven-seater SUVs out there from the likes of Audi, Hyundai, Honda, Nissan and Land Rover, but as the title says, this guide concentrates on MPVs and people carriers.
-Here, we reveal our top picks of cheap MPVs for 2024.
+With that, here are our top picks of cheap MPVs to buy right now.

 The Best MPVs and People Carriers Under £5,000